Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 What We Liked

 I’ve made no allusions about how I feel about the current state of projector design in 2016, and unfortunately, the Acer H6517ST follows suit with the rest of the crowd.
 Like other home theater projectors in this price tier, Acer doesn’t seem to care that their projectors take the front-and-center position in many people’s living rooms, opting for boring white on the shell, rounded edges, and not much else.

-Acer isn’t the only offender in this category of course, which is why we won’t fault them for following in the industry’s footsteps.
-All the buttons and focus settings are easily accessible and simple to navigate, and for that much we appreciate what the H6517ST’s design team has accomplished.
+Of course, Acer isn’t the only offender in this category, which is why we won’t fault them for following in the industry’s footsteps.
+All the buttons and focus settings are easily accessible and simple to navigate, and for that, we appreciate what the H6517ST’s design team has accomplished.

 The Acer H6517ST uses DLP technology to create its images, a maximum display resolution of 1920 x 1080, a contrast ratio of 10,000:1, and can create an image as large as 300″ across from 10ft away.

 As is the case with most budget projectors, the available inputs for the unit were fairly few and far between.
-The Acer sports only two HDMI 1.4 ports (one was MHL compatible), a mini-USB input, and a lone audio-out jack, as well as a composite video-in and VGA port.
+The Acer sports only two HDMI 1.4 ports (one was MHL compatible), a mini-USB input, a lone audio-out jack, and a composite video-in and VGA port.

 The Acer was very light, however, at only 5.5lbs.
 This made it easy to mount on our rear shelf behind the couch, and although we didn’t install it on the ceiling mount, we did a mock installation, where the projector was easily lifted and held in place with just one arm.

 The number of settings and customization options on the Acer was extensive, allowing you to change everything from the brightness and contrast (basic) to fine-tuning the exact gamma, color temperature, and keystone settings depending on the projection surface.